The Meadows Family Tree

 William Meadows

 Tracing the story of William Meadows, the son of James Meadows, is sometimes a little difficult.
-He was the least consistent in terms of his census returns, and between 1841 and 1901 he is recorded as William James, William George, and in 1881 simply as George.
 In earlier census returns he gave his place of birth as Epping, but in later census returns he said that he was born in Mountnessing in about 1825.
+Between 1841 and 1901 William is recorded as William James, William George, and in 1881 simply as George, and these apparent changes of name were explained by a chaotic personal life which contrast with his tranquil paintings of the English countryside and Venice.

 An entry in The Fine Arts Journal in 1847, concerning the Theatre Royal, Dumfries, reveals that, "The scene painter is Mr W.J.Meadows, the son of Mr Meadows, of the Surrey”.
 Initially, William had begun his career by following in the family footsteps at one of the theatres where his grandfather had performed.
 However his training as a scene painter most probably came closer to home under his father's tuition, possibly at The Lyceum Theatre in London in 1844.
 (See the previous page on James Meadows for futher details).